gSchool/boulder-g4-assets/cheat-sheets/adding-twitter-bootstrap.md

 ### 3 - copy the html in

 * Go to http://getbootstrap.com/getting-started/
-* Go to the Jumbotron starter template, view the source and copy the html
+* Go to the Jumbotron starter template
+    - view the source
+    - copy the html for the nav bar
+    - get a footer going

 In `app/views/layouts/application.html.erb`